Hit246/carrercraftai/PROJECT_REPORT.md

     *   The objective of CareerCraft AI is to deliver a modern, intelligent platform that empowers job seekers with AI-driven tools for resume building and career planning, while also streamlining the recruitment process for hiring managers.
     *   Key goals include:
         *   Providing a seamless resume building and management experience.
+        *   Offering AI-powered analysis and optimization for resumes and cover letters.
-        *   Supporting secure authentication and tiered subscription plans.
+        *   Supporting secure user authentication and tiered subscription plans.
-        *   Offering an intuitive and responsive UI for both job seekers and recruiters.
+        *   Delivering an intuitive and responsive user interface for both job seekers and recruiters.
-        *   Leveraging Firebase for a scalable, serverless backend and Genkit for AI integration.
+        *   Leveraging Firebase and Genkit for a scalable, serverless backend and AI integration.
+        *   Equipping recruiters with advanced tools like AI Candidate Matcher and team management.
+        *   Providing a comprehensive admin panel for user management and subscription approval.

 *   **3. Developed By**
     *   CHAUHAN HITARTH